 United Arab Emirates considers the freelancers as conducting business activities.
 So, the federal tax authority (FTA) deems their income in the UAE taxable.
 If their income passes AED 1 million annual threshold, they have to register for corporate tax.

-What is the tax rate for freelancers in UAE?
+What is the CT rate for freelancers in UAE?

 United Arab Emirates considers the freelancers as professionals running business operations.
 So, a 9% corporate tax rate is applicable on the UAE freelancers generating over AED 1 million annually.
 However, freelancers surpassing AED 3 million annual income and maintaining all records are eligible for small business relief program.